HelmholtzAI-Consultants-Munich/DimRed-Course/README.md

 # Dimensionality reduction course

-Material for the dimensionality reduction course.
+Material for the dimensionality reduction course (work in progress).

-Topics that will be covered:

-- Dimensionality reduction - showcasing how methods work on the real dataset
-- Feature selection
-- Feature selection stability analysis
+This tutorial aims to show how to perform dimensionality reduction in practice.

+See pdf for introductory slides (will be extended).